Post edited: August 14, 2025

 2. Read your student handbook

 Did you know that your UASU publishes a FREE student handbook every year?
 If you are a domestic student (ie. your permanent address from your application to the University is in Canada), you likely received a copy in the mail.
 If not, don’t worry!
-We will have plenty for you to pick up from the UASU booth at Week of Welcome!
+We will have plenty for you to pick up from the UASU tent at Week of Welcome (September 2-5)!

-This handbook is full of information about services available to you provided by the Students’ Union, a breakdown of your union fees, important University dates, and more!
+This handbook is full of information about services available to you provided by your Students’ Union, a breakdown of your union fees, important University dates, and more!
 It even doubles as an agenda, to save you a few more dollars while you’re shopping for school supplies.

 3. Sync your Arc card to activate your U-Pass